Survive The Onset

 “I’ve missed you, brother,” Tony said.

-“Hutch!
+Michael turned toward Hutch, “Hutch!
 Long time no see.”

 Hutch offered his hand.
 Michael ignored it and pulled him into a hug too.
-Hutch froze for a half beat, then joined Michael’s embrace, patting him on the back, as if confirming the hug was legitimate.
+Hutch froze for a half beat, obviously startled, then joined Michael’s embrace, patting him on the back, as if confirming the hug was legitimate.

-Then Michael stepped back and said, far too casually, “So… before you two get comfortable, let’s go to the backyard.”
+Michael stepped back and said, far too casually, “So… before you two get comfortable, let’s go to the backyard.”

 Tony narrowed his eyes.
 “What did you do?”